Katalyst99/Algo-in-C/README.md

 ## 69.Petrol Station:
 * The algorithm proves to be quite useful in real-world applications, especially when dealing with transportation and logistics.
 For example, the algo can be used to find the optimal route for a vehicle to ensure it can travel through a series of gas stations without running out of fuel.

+## 70.Sweets:
+* The Sweets algorithm can be used in several real-world applications, as it determines the minimum number of candies needed to distribute among children based on their ratings.
+For example, The algo can be used in educational systems to assign grades or rewards to students based on their performance.